revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 augments the tree with rate-shift events.
 In order to sample the number, the location, and the types of the rate-shift events, we have to apply special moves to the tree.
 These moves will not change the tree but only the augmented rate-shift events.
-We use a ‘mvBirthDeathEvent‘ to add and remove events, a ‘mvEventTimeBeta‘ move to change the time and location of the events, and a ‘mvDiscreteEventCategoryRandomWalk‘ to change the the paired-rate category to which a rate-shift event belongs.
+We use a `mvBirthDeathEvent` to add and remove events, a `mvEventTimeBeta` move to change the time and location of the events, and a `mvDiscreteEventCategoryRandomWalk` to change the the paired-rate category to which a rate-shift event belongs.

     moves[++mvi] = mvBirthDeathEvent(timetree,weight=2)